sfnewzgirl/email-picker-rails/README.md

 ### A question about multiple tokens

 This approach generates multiple valid tokens for each user.
 In some cases it might be best to restrict each user to one outstanding token.
-I'm curious about the preferred approach to this?
+I'm curious about the preferred approach to this.

 ```
 def edit